nausea87/uselessweb/README.md

 The project should have a nice user interface with consistent margins and paddings.

-The project should use CSS variables for colors and font families..

 The project should use at least one self hosted font with woff and woff2 format.

 The project should be responsive and be built using the method mobile-first.

-The project should use responsive images when using images.

 The project should implement an accessible graphical user interface.